Breast Cancer Screening

 Patients are targeted, through their GP surgery, on a three yearly rolling programme.
 This will therefore mean that you could be invited for screening at any point between the age of 50 and 53, depending on when our practice screening falls.
-Our next scheduled screening programme is due in September 2013.

 Bowel Cancer Screening

 Approximately one in twenty people in the UK will develop bowel cancer during their lifetime.
 It is the third most common cancer in the UK, and the second leading cause of cancer deaths, with over 16,000 people dying from it each year.
-It effects men and women equally.
+It affects men and women equally.

 Regular bowel cancer screening has been shown to reduce the risk of dying from bowel cancer by 16%.
 From June 2008 a national bowel screening programme was introduced across Nottinghamshire County.
 This aims to detect bowel cancer at an early stage when treatment is more likely to be effective.

 If you are aged 60-69 years old and registered at St. George's Medical Practice, you will automatically receive a free self-screening kit on a 2-yearly basis.
 You will be sent a simple test kit to complete in the privacy of your home.
-This will involve collecting a small sample from three seperate bowel motions and, using a specially designed prepaid envelope, returning the kit to the laboratory for analysis.
+This will involve collecting a small sample from three separate bowel motions and, using a specially designed prepaid envelope, returning the kit to the laboratory for analysis.